tellyworth/cta-bar-block/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A block capable of adding CTA bars within posts and have them stick to top or bottom of the page.
+A block capable of adding CTA bars within posts and have them stick to the top or bottom of the page as users scroll past them.

 == Description ==